liferay/lexicon-site/src/pages/docs/patterns/Forms/radio_check_toggle.md

 	</div>
 </div>

-Use checkboxes instead of toggles in confirmation messages.
+Use checkboxes instead of toggle switches in confirmation messages.

 <div class="dodont">
     <img class="do" src="../../../images/SwitchCheckboxDo.jpg" alt="checkbox to accept terms of use">